seaflop/capstone/README.md

 *Ensure that you have Python version 3.10 or later installed on your system.*

 *PaddleOCR is known to have issues with MacOS running on M-series chips.
-You can attempt to follow the instructions below for the Linux installation, but it is not guaranteed to work*
+You can attempt to follow the instructions below for the Linux installation, but it is not guaranteed to work.*

 **NOTE:** *Since this project uses the pynput package for monitoring keyboard events, this script will not work on Linux DEs using the Wayland Protocol.*